-Title I, Part A School ChoiceWhen schools are identified for comprehensive support and improvement, LEAs may offer the option of School Choice to send their student to another school in the LEA.
+Title I, Part A School ChoiceWhen schools are identified for comprehensive support and improvement, local educational agencies (LEAs) may offer the option of School Choice to send their student to another school in the LEA.

-Under the Every Student Succeeds Act (ESSA) (Section 1111[d][D]), for schools identified for comprehensive support and improvement (CSI), the local educational agency (LEA) may provide all students enrolled in such school with the option to transfer to another public school served by the LEA, unless such an option is prohibited by State law (ESSA Section 1111[d][D][i]).
+Under the Every Student Succeeds Act (ESSA) (Section 1111[d][D]), for schools identified for comprehensive support and improvement (CSI), the LEA may provide all students enrolled in such school with the option to transfer to another public school served by the LEA, unless such an option is prohibited by State law (ESSA Section 1111[d][D][i]).

 In providing students the option to transfer to another public school, the LEA shall: